mbari-org/SeafloorMappingDB/README.md

 docker-compose run --rm -u <uid> -v /mbari/SeafloorMapping:/mbari/SeafloorMapping django scripts/load.py -v
 ```

-4. Navigate to https://smdb.shore.mbari.org to see the production web application (for example).
+4. Navigate to https://smdb.shore.mbari.org (for example) to see the production web application.

 5. To drop the database data and start over:
 ```